marta-krzyk-dev/SpitGame/README.md

 - [x] command -- resume resumes the game
 - [ ] the game asks 2 players for their names (name can consist of any characters, at least 1 character)
 - [ ] 2 players can connect via internal network, python-request library, Flask
+- [ ] spits are part of SpitGame class, not players?
 - [x] implement Spit's logic
 - [ ] show winner at the end (scores)
 - [x] Save score between rounds